ngParty/react-todo-app/docs/3-basic-exercise.md

 **TIPS:**

 - React component is just a function that returns JSX or `null`
-- Custom React components need to start with Uppercase letter, so React can distinguish custom components and intrinsic platform components (div,section and so on)
+- Custom React components need to start with _Uppercase letter_ so React can distinguish custom components and intrinsic platform components (div,section and so on)
+  - _Example_
+    - ✅ Hello, Todo
+    - ❌ hello, todo

 1. Let's transform previous jsx markup to custom component.
 Let's call it `Greeter`
 1. add `h1` tag as a child and render `Hello World` within that tag